Blog graphic: A Guide to Brand Strategy article.

 Brand positioning

-This is the part of your brand strategy that helps your teams and audience understand where your brand is positioned in a market against your main competitors.
+This is the part of your brand strategy that helps teams and audiences understand where your brand is positioned against your main competitors.
 If you’re new in a space, you’ll position yourself in comparison to the major players.
 If you’re a major player, make sure to look at the startups who are changing the market landscape.

 Your brand positioning is a detailed understanding and exploration of how your brand’s purpose, product, and identity compare to other companies.
 For example, if you’re trying to sell glasses online, how does your brand position compare to Warby Parker?
-If you don’t hold the space that you want in the market and minds of your customers, define your brand position and use your brand strategy to get there.
+If you don’t currently occupy the position you want in the market and minds of your customers, underscore your differentiators and use your brand strategy to better establish yourself.

 Bring your brand strategy to life